hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Make him to dancers' merits always blind.
 >
-> He sees no execution or effect in Byrn,
+> He sees no execution or effect in Byrn[^117],
 >
-> Nor can he Noble's ease and grace discern.
+> Nor can he Noble's[^118] ease and grace discern.

+[^117]: Mister Oscar Byrn, formerly of the Opera House, but now a principal dancer at the Thea	tre Royal Drory Lane.
+The brilliant execution and pleasing effect of his dancing have rendered him most deservedly a great favourite with the public.
+He is a son of mister James Byrn, formerly principal dancer and ballet master at both Covent Garden and Druny Lane Theatres.

+[^118]: Mister Noble, formerly of the King's Theatre, hut now at principal dancer and ballet master of the Theatre Royal Drury Lane, admired for his taste and graceful execution.

-### End of the First Psart
+### End of the first part
 ### The Danciad or, Dancer's Monitor
 ### Part II